Skip to content

 A trade show is your company's opportunity to show itself off in an immersive and memorable way.
 When you provide prospective and current customers with a positive experience, they'll be far more likely to appreciate your promotional content.
 Be kind and professional, give them a take-home goodie bag, and hand them a tablet with the opt-in form.

-8. Host an in-person event
+8. Host an in-person event or virtual workshop

 If you're worried about getting drowned out by other businesses at a trade show, you can host your own event to increase brand recognition and build your email list.
 Brainstorm what type of event would align with your brand image and promote it on your advertising channels.
 If it's a hit, you can expect your guests to sign up for marketing emails on the spot.